djs55/filesystem-benchmarks/npm-react-start/README.md

 # npm-react-start

-A simple filesystem benchmark which initially bootstraps a React app with `npx create-react-app` and then runs `npm start`, timing how long it takes for the development webserver to start.
+A simple filesystem benchmark which runs `npm start` on an application created by `npx create-react-app`, timing how long it takes for the development webserver to start.

 ## Usage: